-1. Intr oduction 3 2.
-The e Remittance Basis of Assessment - Legislative Basis 3 3. anges since 2006.
-3.1.
-Section 15 Finance Act 2006 -Foreign employments. .4 3.2.
-Section 18 Finance Act 2008 3.3.
-Section 9 Finance Act 2010 - Re Irish citizens not ordinarily resident in the d 2 State 5 3.4.
-Section 6 Finance Act 2013 - Non-Domiciled individual who transfers/loan ıs 9 money to his/her spouse or civil partner.
-5 4.
-Issu ies as regards UK source income and Gains .6 5.
-Fre quent Questions as regards the remittance basis of assessment .7 5.1.
-What is the basis for stating that a foreign employment is a foreign possession for the purposes of the remittance basis of assessment? .7 5.2.
-What is the 'Income versus Capital' argument in the context of the remittance basis of assessment? .7 - 5.3.
-When does an individual's income become his or her capital? .8 ú 5.4.
-Where an individual's income qualifies for the remittance basis of / A assessment, is his or her foreign income, accumulated before he or she ₫ became Irish resident for tax purposes BUT remitted here after he or she Ī .8 5.5.
-What is the purpose of Section 72 TCA 1997 - Charge to tax on sums applied outside the State in repaying certain loans?
+1. Int roduction .3 2.
+The e Remittance Basis of Assessment - Legislative Basis .3 3.
+Cha anges since 2006 .4 3.1.
+Section 15 FA 2006 - Foreign employments .4 3.2.
+Section 18 FA 2008 - UK source income .5 3.3.
+Section 9 FA 2010 - Irish citizens not ordinarily resident in the State .5 3.4.
+Section 6 FA 2013 - Non-Domiciled individual who transfers/loans money to his/her spouse or civil partner 4.
+Iss ues as regards UK source income and gains .6 5.
+Fre equent questions as regards the remittance basis of assessment .6 5.1.
+What is the basis for stating that a foreign employment is a foreign possession for the purposes of the remittance basis of assessment? .6 5.2.
+What is the 'Income versus Capital' argument in the context of the remittance basis of assessment? .7 5.3.
+When does an individual's income become his or her capital? .7 5.4.
+Where an individual's income qualifies for the remittance basis of assessment, is his or her foreign income, accumulated before he or she became Irish resident for tax purposes but remitted here AFTER he or she became Irish resident, liable to Irish tax? .8 5.5.
+What is the purpose of section 72 TCA 1997 - Charge to tax on sums applie outside the State in repaying certain loans?
 5.6.
-What is the position if a remittance is made from a 'mixed' fund account? .9 6. tion 13 of Finance (No.2) Act 2008 - Relief calculated by reference to ployment income remitted to the State 7. ceptions to the Remittance basis of assessment.
-8. imple of the remittance basis of assessment 9. nmary of current position ix 11 Re e eBrief No. 47/2010 13 Re production of Revenue eBrief 11/10 13
+What is the position if a remittance is made from a 'mixed' fund account? . .8 6. ction 13 of Finance (No.2) Act 2008 - Relief calculated by reference to aployment income remitted to the State .9 7.
+Exc ceptions to the remittance basis of assessment .9 ጸ Fxa ample of the remittance hasis of assessment 9